 - Estimated Data: Since some aspects of SEO are based on educated theories, some of the data SERPWatcher tracks may be over or under estimated.
 It’s worth bearing in mind to use the data as a very good indicator of your SERP but may not be 100% accurate all the time.

-SERPWatcher’s pricing is the same for both Mangool’s (the parent company) other tools and includes the use of their tools, KWFinder and SERPChecker as they’re best used in conjunction with one another.
-If you’re interested in using SERPWatcher you’ll get access to it and both KWFinder and SERPChecker within any of the following pricing tiers:
+SERPWatcher’s pricing is the same for all of Mangools’ (the parent company) other tools and includes the use of all their tools—KWFinder, SERPChecker, LinkMiner, and SiteProfiler—as they’re all best used in conjunction with one another.
+If you’re interested in using SERPWatcher, you’ll get access to it plus all their other tools within any of the Mangools pricing plans.

 For more information about SERPWatcher and advice on how to use its features, check out the SERPWatcher Guide on the Mangools blog.